sdds/sdds/style_guide.md

 In `else` statements, the `else` SHALL be put on a line by itself.

-With multi-statement conditional blocks, the closing bracket SHALL be put on a line by itself, aligned with the opening keyword.

 This is the form of a stacked `if` statement block with brackets around each conditional block:

 ```c